ReactVision/viro/README.md

 # Documentation

-[Documentation can be found here!](https://viro-community.readme.io/docs/overview).
-Currently, the documentation has some issues with code samples and broken links.
-If you would like to help fix these issues, either submit an edit or [get in touch](https://discord.gg/H3ksm5NhzT)!
+[Documentation can be found here](https://viro-community.readme.io/docs/overview).
+While we do our best to keep all documentation up to date you may come across issues with broken links or outdated code samples If you do come across any issues please do let us know by either submitting an edit or [get in touch on Discord.](https://discord.gg/H3ksm5NhzT)

 ## Getting Started